-Interested Truman faculty may submit proposals for the 2019 program through 5 pm on August 10.
+Interested Truman faculty may submit proposals for the upcoming year until mid-August.

 - Complete the JBA Faculty Job Application, obtain the appropriate signatures, and submit to email@example.com or firstname.lastname@example.org.
 Submissions received after the due date will only be considered on a space-available basis.

-- Current JBA faculty have right of first refusal for positions in the JBA schedule for 2019.
+- Current JBA faculty have right of first refusal for positions in the JBA schedule.
 New proposals will be considered if space is available.
 In any given year there are typically two or three new slots open.

 - Factors considered in selection:

 - Attractiveness of the proposed course to gifted middle school students.

 - Sufficiency of the proposed content for the required contact hours.

 - Fit of the proposed course within the current mix of courses (i.e.: balance of subject areas).

 - Availability of the applying faculty member for a particular session or sessions (flexibility for June or July helps).